gxdeange/Nano-4-Channel-Brushed-DC-Motor-Driver-Shield/README.md

 # Nano-Motor-Driver-Shield 5V

-Low voltage 4 Channel Motor Driver board that allows an Arduino Nano to plug on top
+Low voltage 4 Channel DC Motor Driver board that allows an Arduino Nano to plug on top

 Drive pins are D3, D5, D7 and D9
 Power is derived from the Nano 5V pin